 New to Sprout Social?
 Learn how our Draft functionality fits into our social media publishing suite here.

 If you need to quickly jot down an idea for a piece of content or start work on a message that you want to revisit later, save your message as a draft.
-Depending on your team’s workflow, drafts can also be used as collaborative space where multiple users can manage messages.
+Depending on your team’s workflow, use drafts as collaborative space where multiple users can manage messages.

-This article will cover how to navigate the Drafts section, as well as managing drafted messages.
+This article explains how to navigate the Drafts section, as well as managing drafted messages.

-Any message saved as a draft can be found in Publishing > Drafts.
-In this section, you will see drafted messages for every profile where you have at least Read Only privileges.
+You can find your draft messages in Publishing > Drafts.
+This section shows drafted messages for every profile that you have at least Read Only privileges for.

-The right panel allows you to filter drafts by messages you are tagged in, messages you have commented on, profile, author and Message Type.
+Use the right panel to filter drafts by messages you are tagged in, messages you've commented on, profile, author and Message Type.

-By default, newest drafts appear at the top of the list, and Approval Activity for each draft displays the original creation time and author.
-Subsequent changes to a draft will not affect these pieces of information but rather add to Approval Activity.
-Any user with Needs Approval, Can Reply or Full Publishing privileges for a profile will be able to edit drafted messages for that profile, even if they were not the author of the original draft.
+By default, newest drafts appear at the top of the list, and Approval Activity for each draft shows the original creation time and author.
+Subsequent changes to a draft don't affect these pieces of information, but add to Approval Activity.
+Any user with Needs Approval, Can Reply or Full Publishing privileges for a profile can edit drafted messages for that profile, even if they weren't the author of the original draft.

-Note: When discarding a draft you originally created, you will not have the option to include a note.
+Note: When discarding a draft you originally created, you don't get the option to include a note.

-#SproutTip: If you’re looking to craft similar posts for multiple profiles, but want to tailor them individually for each network, select the desired social profiles in Compose and then save the post as a draft.
-Individual drafts will be created for each network attached in the Profile Picker, so you can ensure they are personalized for each audience.
+#SproutTip: If you’re looking to craft similar posts for multiple profiles, but want to tailor them individually for each network, select the desired social profiles in Compose, and then save the post as a draft.
+Individual drafts get created for each network attached in the Profile Picker, so you can ensure they are personalized for each audience.